 Runoff from the proposed development will be collected via the proposed drainage system along the proposed roads.
-These runoff will then be discharged to the proposed bioretentions/ water quality ponds for water quality treatment.
-The onsite runoff will continue drain south toward the Long Island Sound.
+These runoff will then be discharged to the proposed bioretentions/ water quality ponds-infiltration basins for water quality treatment.
+The four infiltration basins range from approximately 2,000 square feet to 10,000 square feet.
+Continuous deflective system (CDS) units are proposed as pre-treatment for the infiltration basins.